rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/simple-examples/incremental_now.md

 After adding the following, let's run the same command.
 What's different?

 ![img](/img/tutorials/302/now-incremental.png)
+>>update this

 Instead of overwriting the same row, we are now appending the new values of now() into the table.
-Next, let's take a moment to review Splits.
 With the refresh enabled to run at midnight on every night, you should see the amount of rows increase each day at midnight UTC.
+Next, let's take a moment to review `states:`.

 ### States in Models